 - It makes your language more precise

-How to hedge
+How to use hedging language

 Look again at the long sentence I wrote (Sentence 2 above).